Work

 What I owned

 I led the design-systems work as freelance Design Lead.
-I set the architecture, built the token model that let one codebase wear different brands, and worked alongside two developers to turn it into real, shipping React components.
-I also stood up how the system was run day to day, so a tiny team could keep moving without tripping over each other.
+I set the architecture and built the token model that let one codebase wear different brands, and worked alongside two developers to turn it into real, shipping React components.

 The effort was front-loaded on purpose.
 Heavier up front to get the architecture and tokens right, so that once it was ready for primetime the system scaled down to a barebones team of three to run and extend.